 Let us help you find the right fit

 What the unemployment rate means for employers

 “With shrinking pools in the finance and accounting sectors, labor shortages have emerged across a variety of industries,” says Steve Saah, global executive director of Robert Half Finance & Accounting.
 “Employers are having difficulty finding experienced candidates, especially financial managers and analysts.”

-Another important tactic is to expand your reach.
+Another tactic is to expand your reach.
 Don’t depend entirely on social media to post job openings.
-Cast a wide net and augment your efforts by knowing how to network and tapping your existing employees as a resource for referrals.
-Consider working with a full-service staffing firm that can help you find highly skilled workers who are not actively seeking work but would jump at the right position if it came along.
+Cast a wide net and augment your efforts by by networking and tapping your existing employees as a resource for referrals.
+Consider working with a full-service staffing firm that can help you find skilled professionals who are not actively seeking work but would jump at the right position if it came along.

 What the unemployment rate means for job seekers

-It’s a candidate-driven market right now, but does that mean every job search will be a cinch?
+It’s a candidate-driven market right now, but does that mean every job search will be a cinch and that you don't need any resume writing tips?
 Even in this labor market, employers are selective in their hiring as they look for accounting and finance professionals with the right skill set who add value to their organization and fit into its corporate culture.

 “The first step for job seekers is to craft their very best resume and use discretion in where you apply,” says Saah.
 “Make sure it’s customized for the job description and the employer.
 Proving you have excellent attention to detail starts here.
 Then, if your resume is compelling, it may lead to an interview, which is your chance to get your foot in the door.”